 What reasons did President Monroe give for recognizing the independence movements in South America?

-After completing this lesson, students will be able to: Name some of the present-day countries where independence movements began in the first quarter of the nineteenth century.
+Name some of the present-day countries where independence movements began in the first quarter of the nineteenth century.

 List the reasons President Monroe gave Congress for recognizing certain independence movements in South America.